4RK4N/ttt-ffxiv/README.md

 `data/` directory, so saved edits take effect on the bot's next event - no restart.

+- **On/off toggle**: each module has a master switch in its tab (and a colored dot on the side-tab: green = on, grey = off).
+Flipping it is instant and is saved as an `enabled` boolean in that module's `config.json`.
+A disabled module stops acting immediately - the bot hot-reloads the change on its next event, no restart needed.
+Only an explicit `false` disables; a missing `enabled` key reads as on, so modules stay enabled by default.
 - **What's editable** is declared per module by a `web-plugin.json` manifest next to the module's `index.js`.
 Each manifest lists fields with a `key`, `label`, optional `help`, a `type` (`text`, `textarea`, `channel`, or `channel-multi`),